OllieJones/index-wp-users-for-speed/readme.txt

 = Should I back up my site before using this? =

 **Yes.** Backups are good practice.
 Still, this plugin makes no changes to your site or database layout.
-It adds some transients, and adds rows to wp_usermeta.
+It adds a few non-autoloaded options, and adds rows to wp_usermeta.

 = My WordPress host offers MariaDB, not MySQL.
 Can I use this plugin?